Alice Ravenhill: Writing career

-In about 1926, Ravenhill was asked by the Women's Institute to research aboriginal designs suitable for hooked rugs.
-This interest led to Ravenhill learning more about the aboriginal culture of British Columbia, ultimately leading her to become a proponent of native rights.
-In 1938 she published Native Tribes of British Columbia, a book intended to serve as an elementary school curriculum text.
-Two years later, in collaboration with Anthony Walsh, she founded the Society for the Furtherance of Indian Arts and Crafts in British Columbia, which later became the British Columbia Indian Arts and Welfare Society.
-She was the first secretary of the Society, and in its first eighteen months of existence, wrote over one thousand letters on its behalf.
-She was instrumental in the publication of two children's books, "Tale of the Nativity" which was done by Anthony Walsh's students at the Inkameep Indian School, and "Meet Mr. Coyote", done by Noel Stewart and his students at St. George's Indian Residential School in Lytton, B.C.
+After moving to Canada and becoming involved with Women's Institute branches, she continued writing for educational and community audiences.
+Her work shifted in the 1920s when she was asked to research Indigenous designs for rug hooking.
+This project led to long-term study of Indigenous cultures in British Columbia and to several publications on the subject.
+In 1938 she produced The Native Tribes of British Columbia, written as an elementary school curriculum text.

+Her growing commitment to Indigenous arts and rights continued through her role in founding the Society for the Furtherance of Indian Arts and Crafts in British Columbia in 1940..
+During its first eighteen months, she wrote more than one thousand letters advocating for Indigenous artistic recognition and cultural preservation.
+She also helped facilitate the publication of two children's books by students at the Inkameep Indian School and St. George's Indian Residential School.
+"Tale of the Nativity" which was done by Anthony Walsh's students at the Inkameep Indian School, and "Meet Mr. Coyote", done by Noel Stewart and his students at St. George's Indian Residential School in Lytton, B.C.